New Jersey Roads - I-78/NJ Tpk. - E. of NJ 24

 Eastbound; the last three signs are for the last exit on I-78, which is unnumbered.
 Exit 14C, the last numbered exit, is just the barrier toll across I-78 upstream.
 Numbering roots from the fact that Exit 14 is I-78 from the NJ Turnpike, and this is still part of the Turnpike system.
 Sadly, since these photos were taken, all of the old green gantries have come down, and with them all the old panel backlit signage.
 If the neon warning sign hasn't come down yet, it won't live for long.

 WB, respectively on the back of the last and next-to-last EB gantries above.
 I at least think the advance tollbooth warning would be a nice sign to have kept.

-This old gantry lives, at the Exit 14B onramp, and there are more at Exit 14A from NJ 440 (living on that page, so click).
+This old gantry lives, at the Exit 14B onramp, and there are more at Exit 14A from NJ 440 (living on that page, so click the link below).
 This is my own photo, showing the multiple panels that make up the internally backlit sign.